Narrowing down Bill Mallory’s seasons to include on this list wasn’t easy.

 Although IU had several major road tests, the season was made at home.
 IU finished a perfect 5-0 at Memorial Stadium and added a sixth win at Wisconsin to finish the regular season at 6-4-1.
 Although that record doesn’t blow you away, Indiana was competitive in all four of their road losses, all against ranked teams, including finishing the game within one score of both Michigan and Ohio State.

-IU held 5 of their 12 opponents to 10 points or less, including two shutouts against Michigan State and Baylor.
+IU held 5-of-12 opponents to 10 points or less, including two shutouts against Michigan State and Baylor.

 On the other side of the ball, quarterback Trent Green set IU season records for passing and total offense.
 He would go on to a 15 year NFL career.